-Topical Dermaprazole for Radiation Dermatitis in Breast Cancer and Head and Neck Cancer Patients (TOPAZ)
+Topical Dermaprazole for Radiation Dermatitis in Breast Cancer Patients (TOPAZ)

-A Phase I/II Study of Dermaprazole For Radiation Dermatitis in Post-Mastectomy Breast Cancer and Head and Neck Cancer Patients.
+A Phase I/II Study of Dermaprazole For Radiation Dermatitis in Post-Mastectomy Breast Cancer Patients.

-Radiotherapy is a mainstay of treatment in head and neck cancer and breast cancer treatment, typically following surgery and/or chemotherapy.
-Radiation dermatitis, which involves redness, dryness, and/or peeling of the skin, occurs in up to 95% of patients receiving radiation therapy.
-There is currently no standard therapy for this treatment-related adverse effect.
-The aim of this study is to investigate the safety and tolerability (Phase I) and preliminary efficacy (Phase II) of prophylactic esomeprazole cream ( termed "Dermaprazole") in patients who require radiation for either breast cancer in the postmastectomy setting or head and neck cancer in the definitive or adjuvant setting.
+Radiotherapy is a mainstay of treatment in breast cancer treatment, in the adjuvant setting.
+Radiation dermatitis occurs in up to 65% of these patients; currently, there is no standard of care for this treatment-related toxicity.
+The aim of this study is to investigate the safety and tolerability (Phase I) and preliminary efficacy (Phase II) of prophylactic esomeprazole cream (termed "Dermaprazole") in patients who require radiation for breast cancer in the adjuvant setting.

 Study Overview